 Split your degree between the study of Spanish language and cultures and another subject of your choice.
-Studying Hispanic Studies at 50% will enable you to become highly proficient in writing, reading, speaking and listening to Spanish with the option of studying a second Iberian language from Year Two.
+Studying Hispanic Studies at 50% will enable you to become highly proficient in writing, reading, speaking and listening to Spanish with the option of studying a second Iberian language (Basque, Catalan or Portuguese) from Year Two.

 If you split your degree between Hispanic Studies and another subject area, you will study a Spanish language module, at beginners or advanced level, and another language or cultural module per semester, alongside two other modules in your other subject.